KiboSoftware/kibo-fulfillment-workflows/docs/Extensibility-Use-Cases.md

 Before proceeding, please [sign up](https://openweathermap.org/home/sign_up) for a free OpenWeather account in order to get a valid API key.

-1. Within your custom project, open the [FulfillmentProcess-STH](https://github.kibocommerce.com/EcommNG/Kibo.FulfillmentWorkflows/blob/develop/src/main/resources/com/kibocommerce/bpm/fulfillment/FulfillmentProcess-STH.bpmn) workflow.
+1. Within your custom project, open the __[FulfillmentProcess-STH](https://github.kibocommerce.com/EcommNG/Kibo.FulfillmentWorkflows/blob/develop/src/main/resources/com/kibocommerce/bpm/fulfillment/FulfillmentProcess-STH.bpmn)__ workflow.

 1. Click the __Copy__ button, provide a new name and select your custom package:

     * __New Name:__ YOUR_CUSTOM_SYNC_WORKFLOW_NAME
     * __Package:__ YOUR_DEVCENTER_ACCOUNT_KEY

-1. Close the design view of the [FulfillmentProcess-STH](https://github.kibocommerce.com/EcommNG/Kibo.FulfillmentWorkflows/blob/develop/src/main/resources/com/kibocommerce/bpm/fulfillment/FulfillmentProcess-STH.bpmn) workflow and open the new YOUR_CUSTOM_SYNC_WORKFLOW_NAME workflow.
+1. Close the design view of the __[FulfillmentProcess-STH](https://github.kibocommerce.com/EcommNG/Kibo.FulfillmentWorkflows/blob/develop/src/main/resources/com/kibocommerce/bpm/fulfillment/FulfillmentProcess-STH.bpmn)__ workflow and open the new __YOUR_CUSTOM_SYNC_WORKFLOW_NAME__ workflow.

-1. Within the design view of YOUR_CUSTOM_SYNC_WORKFLOW_NAME, change the process *Name*, *ID* and *Package* properties.
+1. Within the design view of __YOUR_CUSTOM_SYNC_WORKFLOW_NAME__, change the process *Name*, *ID* and *Package* properties.

     Set the following in the *Process > Properties* editor: